 - June 15 – for students applying to the fall semester beginning in August

 - October 15 – for students applying to the spring semester beginning in January

 - March 15 – for students applying to the summer term

 NOTE: Some programs may have application deadlines that are earlier than the ones provided above.
 In such cases you will need to meet the program’s deadline.

 Finalize Your Plans

 If admitted, you will receive a letter of acceptance and an I-20 form.
 The I-20 form is used to apply for a student visa (F-1), at an American Embassy or Consulate.
 We will also send a housing application and a form you can complete to notify us of your arrival.
-Additional pre-departure and orientation information is available at The Center for International Programs
+Additional pre-departure and orientation information is available at The Office of International Student Services.

 NOTE: For international applicants, Marshall University reserves the right to accept official credentials directly from a limited number of third party agencies that have been approved by the university.
 Additional or alternate admission credentials may be accepted at the discretion of the Graduate Admissions Office depending on the applicant’s country of origin.
 Please contact Graduate Admissions for details regarding specific admission requirements for applicants from your country.
 If you are not able to attend the semester for which you applied, contact the Graduate Admissions Office and we will update your application term to the semester that you will be able to attend.
 Application materials will be acceptable for the next two terms, including summer terms.
 After that time period, a new application and documentation will be required.